『Unreserved Wine Talk』のカバーアート

 Giveaway

-One of you is going to win a copy of his terrific new book, Full Spectrum: How the Science of Color Made Us Modern.
+Two of you are going to win a copy of her terrific book, The Ultimate Wine Lover's Travel Guide.
 To qualify, all you have to do is email me at natalie@nataliemaclean.com and let me know that you’ve posted a review of the podcast.
-I’ll choose one person randomly from those who contact me.
-Good luck!
+I’ll choose two people randomly from those who contact me.

 Highlights